EYBlockchain/nightfall_3/economics.md

 we do:

-- If the challenge is one of incorrect computation (proof does not verify, public hash is incorrect), then we simply need to check the purportedly incorrect transaction, because is no dependency on prior state.
+- If the challenge is one of incorrect computation (proof does not verify, public hash is incorrect), then we simply need to check the purportedly incorrect transaction, because there is no dependency on prior state.
 - If the challenge is that a root or nullifier list is incorrect, then we have two choices: we can compute the root or list from the point of the last valid state update to the point of the challenge, or we can include a Merkle-root value in each transaction for the commitments and